 Jack's Wife Freda

-A popular dinner joint with the downtown crew, Jack's Wife Freda also dishes up a mean brunch menu that mixes Mediterranean influences with American favorites.
+An all-day American bistro, Jack's Wife Freda dishes up a mean brunch menu that mixes Mediterranean influences with American favorites.
 Order up the rosewater waffle with Lebanese yogurt, or opt for the green shakshuka, baked eggs floating in a flavorful spinach sauce with a side of challah toast.
 On busy mornings, you may have to get a little cozy with your neighbors - though this small space is flooded with sunlight, it packs 'em in with family-style seating.
 But don't worry too much: that just gives you a chance to spy on everyone else's order before putting in your own.
 (212-510-8550)

 About Andrea Duchon